UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 41.3, is 2.2 points fewer than Saturday's over/under.
+- The two teams combine to score 41.3 points per game, 2.2 less than the over/under in this contest.

-- The 49.7 points per game these two squads have surrendered to opponents this season are 6.2 more than the 43.5 total in this contest.
+- These two squads surrender a combined 49.7 points per game, 6.2 more than this contest's over/under.

-- The average total in Blazers games this season is 50.9, 7.4 points above Saturday's total of 43.5.
+- Blazers games this season feature an average total of 50.9 points, a number 7.4 points higher than Saturday's over/under.

-- The 43.5-point over/under for this game is 6.8 points below the 50.3 points per game average total in Golden Eagles games this season.

 UAB Stats and Trends

-- In UAB's six games this season, it has three wins against the spread.
+- UAB has three wins against the spread in six games this year.

-- UAB's games this year have hit the over on one of five set point totals (20%).
+- UAB's games this year have gone over the total in one out of five opportunities (20%).

-- The Blazers score 24.8 points per game, comparable to the 27.5 per contest the Golden Eagles allow.
+- The Blazers rack up 24.8 points per game, comparable to the 27.5 per contest the Golden Eagles allow.

-- UAB is 3-0 against the spread and 4-0 overall in games when it scores more than 27.5 points.

-- This year, the Blazers have turned the ball over nine times, three more than the Golden Eagles' takeaways (6).
+- The Blazers have turned the ball over nine times this season, three more turnovers than the Golden Eagles have forced (6).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.